bertilmuth/act/README.md

 # Example usage

-As an example, look at the following state machine for a shopping cart.
+As an example, look at the following simplified state machine for a shopping cart.

 It represents its two fundamental states of being either empty, or non-empty.